-MODI FICATIONS No. RULE STOCK (S): PRO STOCK (PRO): MODIFIED (M): .9 Propellers: The original propeller maybe replaced by any other three blade propeller; provided that it has a through the hub exhaust (see 504.13).
-The locking nut, spacer, adaptor, split pin, thrush washer/ washers are free for the securing of the propeller; Re-bushing and keying of propellers are allowed.
+INO.
+RULE STUCK (S): (PRO): WODIFIED (WI): .9 Propellers: The original propeller maybe replaced by any other three blade propeller; provided that it has a through the hub exhaust (see 504.13).
+The locking nut, spacer, adaptor, spilt pin, thrush washer? area free for the securing of the propeller; Re- bushing and keying of propellers are allowed.
 No holes or ventilation slots of any nature whatsoever are allowed in the hub or blade.
-No spacing out of propeller to allow venting.
-Propeller must enter gearbox housing by a minimum of 1mm.
+No spacing out of propeller to allow eventing.
+Propeller must enter gearbox housing by a minimum of 5mm.
 Transgression of this rule will lead to disqualification.
+Propellers must be manufactured from Stainless-Steel or Aluminum.
 As per Stock Class Free .10 Re-boring Re-boring is allowed as per UIM homologation specifications.
 Parts must be as supplied by the original manufacturer.
 No aftermarket parts can be fitted.
 Oversize pistons can be fitted providing the total cc's does not exceed 750cc.
 As per Stock Class Allowed up to a max of 750cc .11 Ports When ports in cylinders are adjusted to the dimensions specified in the homologation sheet, material may only be removed in the specified opening to a depth of 10mm not including liner, to match the shape of the original adjacent connecting passage (channel) outside the adjusted port opening.
 Should the modified port window be smaller than the track, the track may not be tampered with.
 As Stock Class Free .12 Parts No part of the engine can be changed with another manufacture's or pirate part, except for the tiller arm.
 Tiller arm bracket, gear change lever.
 As per Stock Class Parts may be changed with another manufacture. .13 Air box Maximum of 1 x 6 mm hole may be drilled in the lowest part of the air box to allow water to drain from it.
 As per Stock Class Free .14 Spark plugs Original complete spark plugs and HT leads may be replaced.
 As per Stock Class As per stock Class